Green Fund Awardee Resources

 How do I receive reimbursement from the Green Fund for expenses awarded?

-In short, once a project has been awarded, you may receive up to half of the money upfront, with the other half awarded after the project is completed and receipts are handed in.
-Please see the Reimbursement Instruction form for specific instructions on how to receive reimbursement.
-Please note that we require both receipts and a final report form prior to final reimbursement of expenses.
+In short, once a project has been awarded, you may receive up to half of the money upfront, with the other half awarded after the project is completed, the final report submitted and approved, and sufficient fiscal accounting completed.
+See the Reimbursement Instruction form for specific instructions on how to receive reimbursement.
+Note that we require both receipts and a final report form prior to final reimbursement of expenses.

 How long do I have to complete my project?

-You have one calendar year to complete the project, send in receipts to our fiscal officer, and submit a final narrative report to the Council about the sustainable benefits derived from your project.
-Extensions are granted on a liberal basis by the Council Chair by application.
-We realize that some large projects will take more than one year to fully complete, and we encourage departments to communicate this to us upon award.
+You have until March first to complete the project and submit your final report and receipts for review.
+Extensions are granted by application.
+We realize that some large projects will take more time to fully complete, and we encourage departments to communicate this to us upon award.

 What happens if I do not get an extension?